pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

  row submit
  ```

-- Checking the project status.
+ - Check the project status and move forward when the next part is ready to be submitted.

  ```bash
  row show status